Discovering Italian Genealogy

 Upon settling in America, many Italians spread out across the country, establishing homes in New York, Philadelphia, Chicago, Cleveland, and San Francisco, among others.
 With such a diverse pool to draw from, it’s no wonder how most Americans living today likely have some form of Italian ancestry.

 Check with your relatives, and see if they are able to provide additional clues that would possibly be of some help, such as specific towns, dates, or stories to narrow down results.
 The more information you have to start with, the better.

-For one option, you could go directly to the source, and file an inquiry in the city that your Italian ancestors are from.
-By contacting the Registrar of Vital Statistics, you are able to find birth certifications, death certifications, and marriage records.
+For one option in your Italian genealogy search, you could go directly to the source, and file an inquiry in the city that your Italian ancestors are from.
+By contacting the Registrar of Vital Statistics, usually City Halls and Parishes, you are able to find birth certifications, death certifications, and marriage records.
 Granted, there are drawbacks with this method.
 You do need some specific information beforehand, which you must provide written in Italian.
 You must pay a fee for the inquiry, and also provide return postage.

 Even if you follow all the steps as requested, the Registrar is not required to provide you the information you have inquired for, and may deny your records if the search proves to be too difficult.
 It may be best to find alternate methods to obtain your family’s documentation from Italy itself.
 One such approach would be to do a web search for firms or individuals which provide services to do the leg work for you and conduct research on your behalf.
 There is a fee required for their services, but they are well-versed in the process.

 For the sake of simplicity, possibly the best method for discovering your Italian genealogy would be to find an online service which could search for you.
 Thankfully, there are ample businesses which treat this as their specialty, and can provide a plethora of information.
 Some websites offer free material, but if you would like something more definitive, there will likely be a small subscription fee.